For A Satisfying Sex Life, Don’t Ignore What Makes You Unique

 To get the full extent of the Bouncer, I experimented with the dildo in a variety of ways.
 Holding it at the base and shaking provides plenty of vibration to your hand, but you can’t quite translate the movement internally.
 With only the first ball inserted, most of the “bouncing” can be felt near the entrance of my vagina and vulva in a vibratory way.
 Long, slow thrusts don’t provide a lot of this sensation at all.

 Two methods seemed to do the best job at creating the vibrations with the balls.
 The first I discovered quite accidentally.
-With the dildo comfortable inserted about halfway, I was able to hold the base and move it in circular directions or quickly side to side.
+With the dildo comfortably inserted about halfway, I was able to hold the base and move it in circular directions or quickly from side to side.
 The quicker you move it, the more vibrations.
 My G-spot was very receptive to this sensation, which reminded me somewhat of being fingered at just the right angle.

 Secondly, I used short, fast “strokes.”
 By strokes, I mean the movement was less than 2 inches back and forth, but this was also good for making the balls bounce internally and squirting.
 Through either movement, I couldn’t really “separate” the feeling of bouncing versus thrusting internally, but the addition of the balls made the sensation feel so much bigger, pronounced and and enveloping.